dpw/vendetta/README.md

 Go 1.5 introduced the [Go Vendor](https://golang.org/s/go15vendor)
 feature.
 This provides support in the standard go tool set for `vendor` directories which contain the source code for dependencies of a project.
-Notes that in Go 1.5, you must set the GO15VENDOREXPERIMENT environment variable to enable this feature; but Go 1.6 enables it by default.
+Note that in Go 1.5, you must set the GO15VENDOREXPERIMENT environment variable to enable this feature; but Go 1.6 enables it by default.